divyd122/law_of_large_num/README.md

 # law_of_large_num
-Code for Law Of Large Number
+Code for Law Of Large Number using Standard deviation